emacsattic/scheme-here/README.md

 scheme-here
 ===========

 Scheme-here is a cmuscheme extension for multiple inferior processes.
-It provides different inferior processes for different bufferes.
+It provides different inferior processes for different buffers.

 Installation
 ------------